Mastering Macronutrients: Unlock Better Performance, Health & Body Composition

 Calorie Balance

 Calories serve as the currency of energy within our bodies.
-The equation is simple: consume more than you expend, and you'll gain weight; expend more than you consume, and you'll lose weight; maintain equilibrium between intake and expenditure, and your weight remains stable.
+The equation is simple: consume more than you expend (aka ‘use’), and you'll gain weight; expend more than you consume, and you'll lose weight; maintain equilibrium between intake and expenditure, and your weight remains stable.

 However, understanding calorie balance isn’t solely about weight loss.
-Some individuals seek to gain or maintain weight, particularly those focused on performance goals and intense training regimes.
-In such cases, ensuring adequate calorie intake to fuel training sessions is paramount.
+You might want to gain or maintain weight, particularly if you’re focused on performance goals and intense training.
+If that’s the case for you, ensuring you’re eating enough calories to fuel training sessions is paramount.

 Understanding calorie balance can help us maintain a healthy weight range, as our bodies and metabolic rates change throughout our lives.
 Maintaining a healthy weight range (which is highly individual) is linked to a reduction in health conditions such as diabetes, heart disease, and certain cancers.

-You can manipulate your calorie intake through various methods, including direct tracking of food consumption or indirect approaches like mindful eating, portion control, and substituting high-calorie foods with lower-calorie alternatives.
-By mastering calorie balance, you lay the groundwork for achieving your health, aesthetic, and performance-related goals.
+You can manipulate your calorie intake through various methods, including indirect approaches like mindful eating, portion control, and substituting high-calorie foods with lower-calorie alternatives, but the most accurate and precise way to master calorie balance is through directly tracking your food using an app such as MyFitnessPal, Cronometer, or Nutracheck (to name a few!).

 Next stop: protein